opf/openproject/docs/user-guide/projects/README.md

 Often you need to see information about more than one project at once and want to create project overarching reports.

-Click on the **Modules** icon with the dots in the header navigation.
+Click on the **Modules** icon with the nine squares in the header navigation.
 These are the project overarching modules in OpenProject.

 ![navigation bar modules](navigation-bar-modules-3923134.png)